ESAT module 27 questions / 40 min / no calculator

 MM4.2

-This topic introduces radians as an alternative to degrees for measuring angles, which is the standard in higher-level mathematics.
-For the ESAT, you must be able to use radians to calculate the arc length, sector area, and segment area of a circle without a calculator.
+Radians are an alternative to degrees for measuring angles and are the standard in higher-level mathematics; for the ESAT you must be able to use them to calculate the arc length, sector area, and segment area of a circle without a calculator.

 Revise this topic ›